 And you could say that I was running away from my problems.
 That’s when I stopped believing in enlightenment, at least in the traditional sense of the word where all your problems go away.

 I was really just trying to make all my practice go away.
 I thought I could make them go away by meditating.
 But perhaps enlightenment has a different meeting.

-Perhaps Mindful Eating and enlightenment is more of a process.
+Perhaps Eating Enlightenment is more of a process.
 A process of what?